 The Importance of Diversity & Inclusion

-With 62% of US Consumers rewarding brands that realistically capture real-world diversity, inclusivity is fast becoming expected within advertising, and the value placed on diverse and ethical messaging is beyond immeasurable.
+With 59% of consumers rewarding brands that realistically capture real-world diversity, inclusivity is fast becoming expected within advertising, and the value placed on diverse and ethical messaging is beyond immeasurable.
 It would be ignorant to ignore the power advertisers & marketers hold when it comes to demonstrating inclusivity and diversity.
 Moving forward with improving representation in advertising is incremental for real-world change.

 As marketers, we play a key role in the efforts to diversify and encourage equality throughout the industry.
 If brands participate in inclusive practices, they can satisfy consumer demands, open up their businesses to a wealth of opportunity and support those traditionally excluded and underrepresented.